CISecurity/ControlsAssessmentSpecification/control-1/control-1.3.rst

 Dependencies
 ------------
-* Safeguard 4.2: Establish and Maintain a Secure Configuration Process for Network Infrastructure
+* Safeguard 4.1: Establish and Maintain a Secure Configuration Process

 Inputs
 -----------